KartikChugh/Otto/README.md

 **Kartik Chugh**

-Kartik is an incoming second-year at the University of Virginia and currently an intern at Amazon Alexa.
-An avid open-source contributor, he is passionate about API design and developing only the coolest machine learning tools!
+Kartik is a second-year at the University of Virginia and currently an intern at Amazon's Alexa team.
+An avid open-source contributor, he is passionate about API design and developing cool machine learning tools!

 <p align="center">
  <img src="img/b.jpg" height="200px">